Syrian Hezbollah

-Syrian Hezbollah was the Syrian branch of the Lebanese Shi'ite militia Hezbollah, fighting in the Syrian Civil War until it withdrew from Syria following the fall of the Assad regime in late 2024.
+Syrian Hezbollah was the Syrian branch of the Shi'a Lebanese militia Hezbollah, which fought in the Syrian Civil War until it withdrew from Syria following the fall of the Assad regime in late 2024.
 There have been claims that the group's members were Syrian citizens, however available information suggests that many of its members are from Lebanon.
 The group was directly trained by the parent organization; Shia political party and paramilitary organization Hezbollah, the IRGC, and formerly the Syrian Arab Armed Forces.
 The group had fighters deployed in Damascus, Aleppo, Daraa, and Quneitra.
-Quwat al-Ridha had obscure links with Syrian Hezbollah.
+Quwat Al-Ridha had obscure links with Syrian Hezbollah.
 The group also participated in the 2023 attacks on U.S. bases in Iraq and Syria.
 On October 30, 2023, Syrian Hezbollah militants conducted rocket attacks targeting US forces stationed at Conoco gas fields in eastern Syria.

-During the 2024 Syrian opposition offensives that led to Assad’s downfall, Syrian Hezbollah along with two of its subgroups, Liwa Imam Mahdi and Quwat al-Ridha briefly fought against rebel forces during the 2024 Homs offensive before withdrawing from Syria.
+During the 2024 Syrian opposition offensives that led to Assad’s downfall, Syrian Hezbollah along with two of its subgroups, Liwa Imam Mahdi and Quwat Al-Ridha briefly fought against rebel forces during the 2024 Homs offensive before withdrawing from Syria.

 Subgroups

-Liwa al-Imam al-Mahdi
+Liwa Al-Imam Al-Mahdi

-Liwa al-Imam al-Mahdi was a sub group of Hezbollah's Syria branch which was active until 2024.
-This group had at least 2 sub-groups namely the Imam Ali Battalion and the Special Operations al-Hadi Battalion.
-The al-Hadi Battalion claimed to have 2 squadrons with each respectively being led by its own commanders.
+Liwa Al-Imam Al-Mahdi was a sub group of Hezbollah's Syria branch which was active until 2024.
+This group had at least 2 sub-groups namely the Imam Ali Battalion and the Special Operations Al-Hadi Battalion.
+The Al-Hadi Battalion claimed to have 2 squadrons with each respectively being led by its own commanders.
 The first led by “al-Saffah” and the second led by “Abu Ali Karar”.

-Quwat al-Ridha
+Quwat Al-Ridha

-Quwat al-Ridha was a Hezbollah-trained and affiliated militia that was active alongside Syrian government forces in the Syrian Civil War prior to Assad's fall in December 2024.
+Quwat Al-Ridha was a Hezbollah-trained and affiliated militia that was active alongside Syrian government forces in the Syrian Civil War prior to Assad's fall in December 2024.
 Its members belong to Syria's small Twelver Shia community, mainly from the Homs region which houses around 170,000 Shias.
-Its name refers to the eighth Twelver Shia Imam, Ali al-Ridha.
-Quwat al-Ridha forces had an effective presence in the operations that led to the Ba'athist capture of Homs and the Battle of Shaer gas field against the Islamic State.
+Its name refers to the eighth Twelver Shia Imam, Ali Al-Ridha.
+Quwat Al-Ridha forces had an effective presence in the operations that led to the Ba'athist capture of Homs and the Battle of Shaer gas field against the Islamic State.

 Imam Hujja Regiment

-Fawj al-Imam al-Hujja, or the Imam Hujja Regiment, was a Shia Islamism militia formed in January 2016 within the towns of Nubl and al-Zahraa during the Syrian civil war.
-The militia was active in the Aleppo Governorate and took part in the Siege of Nubl and al-Zahraa during the Battle of Aleppo.
+Fawj Al-Imam Al-Hujja, or the Imam Hujja Regiment, was a Shia Islamist militia formed in January 2016 within the towns of Nubl and Al-Zahraa during the Syrian civil war.
+The militia was active in the Aleppo Governorate and took part in the Siege of Nubl and Al-Zahraa during the Battle of Aleppo.